junxit/us-congress-code/title-18/chapter-1/sec-1.md

 ### Short Title of 2022 Amendment

 Pub.
+L. 117–176, § 1, Sept.
+16, 2022, 136 Stat.
+2108, provided that: “This Act [amending section 2255 of this title and enacting provisions set out as a note under section 2255 of this title] may be cited as the ‘Eliminating Limits to Justice for Child Sex Abuse Victims Act of 2022’.”
+Pub.
 L. 117–159, § 3(a), June 25, 2022, 136 Stat.
 1313, provided that: “This Act [see Tables for classification] may be cited as the ‘Bipartisan Safer Communities Act’.”
 Pub.
 L. 117–107, § 1, Mar.
 29, 2022, 136 Stat.
 1125, provided that: “This Act [amending section 249 of this title] may be cited as the ‘Emmett Till Antilynching Act’.”
 Pub.
 L. 117–103, div.
 W, title X, § 1001(a), Mar.
 15, 2022, 136 Stat.
 912, provided that: “This section [enacting section 4051 of this title, amending section 3621 of this title, and enacting provisions set out as a note under section 3621 of this title] may be cited as the ‘Ramona Brant Improvement of Conditions for Women in Federal Custody Act’.”
 Pub.
 L. 117–103, div.
 W, title XI, § 1101(a), Mar.
 15, 2022, 136 Stat.
 919, provided that: “This section [enacting section 925B of this title and amending section 921 of this title] may be cited as the ‘NICS Denial Notification Act of 2022’.”
 Pub.
 L. 117–103, div.
 W, title XII, § 1201, Mar.
 15, 2022, 136 Stat.
 923, provided that: “This title [enacting section 250 of this title and section 60106 of Title 34, Crime Control and Law Enforcement, amending sections 2242 to 2244 and 2246 of this title, and enacting provisions set out as notes under section 60106 of Title 34] may be cited as the ‘Closing the Law Enforcement Consent Loophole Act of 2022’.”

 ### Short Title of 2021 Amendment